Ideal for all Christians who want their hearts and minds challenged to think biblically on life issues

 If you love to think long and hard about how the gospel shapes practice, a higher degree by research (HDR) may be for you.
 HDRs are designed to equip people to provide leadership in Christian thought and practice through rigorous, critical analysis of issues.
 Such qualifications are particularly relevant for those wishing to pursue a teaching ministry in colleges and universities.

-If you are an experienced missionary keen to make a thoughtful contribution to the understanding of the missionary task, you may be interested in a Doctor of Ministry (DMin).
-The SMBC DMin specialises in qualitative research in missiology.
-Entry to the DMin is open to people with a strong record in prior theological study and a minimum of five years of significant contribution in missionary service.
+If you are experienced in ministry and keen to make a thoughtful contribution to the field, you may be interested in a Doctor of Ministry (DMin).
+Entry to the DMin is open to people with a strong record in prior theological study and a minimum of five years of significant contribution in ministry.
 The degree takes three years to complete on a full-time basis and six years on a part-time basis.

 If you would like to write a substantial thesis which integrates biblical and theological thought with questions of practice, you may be interested in a Master of Theology (MTh), Doctor of Philosophy (PhD) or Doctor of Theology (ThD).
 Entry to an MTh is open to students who have reached a high standard in a BTh, MDiv or MA.
-Suitably qualified students may enrol in an MTh and then upgrade to a doctoral program.
-The MTh can be undertaken as a full-time student for two years or as a part-time student for four years.
+The MTh can be completed in one year for full-time students and two and a half years for part-time students.

-Entry to the doctorates is available for students who have achieved outstanding results in a BTh(Hons), MDiv, MA or MTh, along with proficiency in Biblical languages and successful completion of a research project.
-The degrees can be completed in three years for full-time students and six years for part-time students.
+Entry to the doctorates is available for students who have achieved outstanding results in a BTh(Hons), MDiv, MA or MTh, along with proficiency in Biblical languages and being 'research ready'.* The doctorates can be completed in three years for full-time students and six years for part-time students.

 Supervision for HDR students will be offered by our experienced and research-active faculty, as well as drawing on the expertise of visiting lecturers or other academics who may consult in their area of specialty.